apache/pekko/docs/src/main/paradox/cluster-sharding.md

 a `ShardRegion.ClusterShardingStats` containing the identifiers of the shards running in each region and a count of entities that are alive in each shard.

-If any shard queries failed, for example due to timeout if a shard was too busy to reply within the configured `akka.cluster.sharding.shard-region-query-timeout`, `ShardRegion.CurrentShardRegionState` and `ShardRegion.ClusterShardingStats` will also include the set of shard identifiers by region that failed.
+If any shard queries failed, for example due to timeout if a shard was too busy to reply within the configured `pekko.cluster.sharding.shard-region-query-timeout`, `ShardRegion.CurrentShardRegionState` and `ShardRegion.ClusterShardingStats` will also include the set of shard identifiers by region that failed.

 The type names of all started shards can be acquired via @scala[`ClusterSharding.shardTypeNames`]  @java[`ClusterSharding.getShardTypeNames`].